brainwane/zulip/docs/retention.md

   `zerver.lib.retention.move_expired_attachments_message_rows_to_archive`
   `zerver.lib.retention.archive_messages`

-As Django ORM is not so flexible as raw SQL language queries are, we had to use sql queries and db connector directly in tools for moving data to archive.
-This decision allows to move the data in one query.
+Since the Django ORM is not as flexible as raw SQL language queries are, we had to use SQL queries and a database connector directly in these tools for moving data to archive tables.
+This decision lets Zulip move the data in one query.

-Messages and attachments are moved to archive when all `user_messages` related to them are moved to archive.
+Messages and attachments are moved to archive when all `user_messages` related to them are moved to archive tables.

-Method `archive_messages` is used as result method which contains archiving and removing methods in a correct order.
+Zulip uses `archive_messages` as a result method which contains archiving and removal methods in proper sequence.

+Archiving tables are cleaned when `ARCHIVE_DATA_RETENTION_DAYS` from project settings is expired for table record by launching `management/commands/remove_old_archived_data.py` management command.

 ### Deleting expired messages and attachments